rudolfs-dudarevs/mega-lorem-ipsum/README.md

 <br>
 Create a user data table with CRUD functionality using only vanilla JavaScript and imitate a modern FE framework concept (Vue, React, etc.).

+# Features

+- Add, update, delete user data.
+- Each row data accessible in a modal with a share URL.
+- Close modal by pressing ESC or X.
+- Responsive.

 # Get it running

 1) `cd server` <br>